snlraju-msft/OfficeDocs-MicrosoftSearch/MicrosoftSearch/MSSQL-connector.md

 You can configure full and incremental crawls based on the scheduling options present here.
 By default, incremental crawl (if configured) is set for every 15 minutes, and full crawl is set for every day.
 If needed, you can adjust these schedules to fit your data refresh needs.

-At this point, you're ready to create the connection for PostgreSQL.
+At this point, you're ready to create the connection for Azure SQL or MS SQL.
 You can click on the "Create" button to publish your connection and index data from your database.

 ## Troubleshooting
 After publishing your connection, you can review the status under the **Data sources** tab in the [admin center](https://admin.microsoft.com).
 To learn how to make updates and deletions, see [Manage your connector](manage-connector.md).